snail007/goproxy/docs/manual/manual.md

 The `--bind-listen` parameter can be used to open the client connection with the portal IP, and use the portal IP as the outgoing IP to access the target website.
 If the ingress IP is an intranet IP, the egress IP does not use the ingress IP.

 `proxy sps -S socks -P 2.2.2.2:33080 -T tcp -Z password -l 100K -t tcp --bind-listen -p :33080`

+#### Flexible Outgoing IP

+Although the above `--bind-listen` parameter can specify the  outgoing IP, the `entry IP` and ` outgoing IP` cannot be interfered by humans.
+If you want the ingress IP to be different from the egress IP, you can use the `--bind-ip` parameter, format: `IP:port`, for example: `1.1.1.1:8080`
+, `[2000:0:0:0:0:0:0:1]:8080`.
+For multiple binding requirements, you can repeat the `--bind-ip` parameter.

+For example, the machine has IP `5.5.5.5`, `6.6.6.6`, and monitors two ports `8888` and `7777`, the command is as follows:

+`proxy sps -t tcp -p :8888,:7777 --bind-ip 5.5.5.5:7777 --bind-ip 6.6.6.6:8888`

+Then the client access port `7777`, the  outgoing IP is `5.5.5.5`, access port `8888`, the  outgoing IP is `6.6.6.6`, if both `--bind-ip` and `--bind- are set at the same time listen`,`--bind-ip` has higher priority.

+In addition, the `IP` part of the `--bind-ip` parameter supports specifying the `network card name`, `wildcards`, and more than one.
+The details are as follows:

+- Specify the network card name, such as: `--bind-ip eth0:7777`, then the client accesses the `7777` port, and the egress IP is the IP of the eth0 network card.
+- The network card name supports wildcards, for example: `--bind-ip eth0.*:7777`, then the client accesses the `7777` port, and the egress IP is a randomly selected one of the network card IPs starting with `eth0.`.
+- IP supports wildcards, such as: `--bind-ip 192.168.?.*:7777`, then the client accesses the `7777` port, and the exit IP is all the IPs of the machine, matching the IP of `192.168.?.*` A randomly selected one.
+- It can also be multiple combinations of network card name and IP, separated by half-width commas, such as: `--bind-ip pppoe??,192.168.?.*:7777`, then the client accesses the port `7777`, The  outgoing IP is the machine's network card name matching `pppoe??`
+  It is a randomly selected one among all IPs of the machine that matches `192.168.?.*`.
+- The wildcard character `*` represents 0 to any number of characters, and `?` represents 1 character.
+- If the IP of the network card changes, it will take effect in real time.
+- You can use the `--bind-refresh` parameter to specify the interval to refresh the local network card information, the default is `5`, the unit is second.

 ### 6.13 Certificate parameters use base64 data